BeneathTheInk/Temple/README.md

 // A simple clock component
 var Clock = Temple.extend({

-	// we init and append a new text component when a new instance is created
+	// we init and append a new text component when a clock is created
 	initialize: function() {
 		this.appendChild(this.time = new Temple.Text());
 	},